DATA PROTECTION POLICY

 Langcliffe Singers (“the choir”) is a community choir open to all ages and abilities.
 We do not hold auditions.
 We are a non-profit making organisation and a registered charity.

 In order to comply with Data Protection law the choir must fairly and lawfully process personal data in a transparent way, only collect and use such data for specified purposes, ensure the data is relevant and not excessive, is accurate and up-to-date, is kept securely and is not kept for longer than necessary

 The choir is the Data Controller and will determine what data is collected and how it is used.
-The Data Protection Officer (“DPO”) for the choir is the secretary, Julie Glossop.
-She, together with the trustees, is responsible for the secure, fair and transparent collection and use of data by the choir.
+The Data Protection Officer (“DPO”) for the choir is the secretary, Robin Knipe.
+He, together with the trustees, is responsible for the secure, fair and transparent collection and use of data by the choir.
 Any questions relating to the collection or use of data should be directed to the DPO.

 Whenever the choir collects data it will provide a privacy statement explaining clearly why it is being collected and how it will be used.

 The policy will apply to all personal information, whether in electronic or manual form, held by the choir about any other member of the choir or any other person and applies to all those handling data on behalf of the choir.